jhorton84/React-Node-Tutorial/README.md

 <br/>

 Running the above code in the terminal creates a "boiler plate" React application that allows you to immediately start coding in ReactJS.
-This is also why it states at the very beginning "This project was bootstrapped with [create react app](https://github.com/facebook/create-react-app)."
+This is also why it states at the very beginning of this ReadME "This project was bootstrapped with [create react app](https://github.com/facebook/create-react-app)."
 This is so simple but many students don't even fully understand what this means.
-So not to be confused with the Framework called "[Bootstrap](https://getbootstrap.com/)" that was developed by a team at Twitter, to "bootstrap" an application, which is what happens when we run the above command, simply means to run a process that automatically loads and executes commands.
+So not to be confused with the Framework called "[Bootstrap](https://getbootstrap.com/)", that was developed by a team at Twitter, to "bootstrapping" an application, which is what happens when we run the above command.
+To bootstrap simply means to run a process that automatically loads and executes commands.
+So if I were to create an application using the Bootstrap Framework, I might say that I "bootstrapped Bootsrap" vs what we are doing which is bootstrap React.
+Get it now?

 So let's get started!